CDRXavier/XpandShield/README.txt

 ______
 Compatiable Boards

-Currently, The v2_X version (3v3 wired LED and IIC "version select") of the shield works 100% with Arduino Leonardo and Arduino Due.
+Currently, The "Project2" version of the shield works 100% with Arduino Leonardo and Arduino Due.
 To use with Leonardo (or use Due's Wire1, together with pull-up resistors), short the two upper "version select" holes.
 To use Due's Wire0 (the default one with pull-up resistors), short the lower two.
 Do NOT connect the upper one with the lower one.
-It causes undefined behavior.
+It causes undefined behavior (unless on Leonardo, where the lower pins are unavailable).

-The v1_X version (5V wired LED) work 100% with Arduino Leonardo.
+The "Project3" version have all the characteristics of the "Project2" boards, except that the TP4056 is now a surface mount module on its own.

+v_1 boards are discontinued.
+It serve no purpose since v_2_X boards are also compatiable with Arduino Leonardo.

 "Partial compatiable" boards
 With Arduino UNO, you cannot use the display, the RGB LED and the beeper correctly (without modifications) because pin 13,12,11 are duplicates of the MOSI, MISO, and SCK found at the ICSP header.
 Furthermore, A0 and A1 is SCL and SDA, so function for up and down buttons are not guaranteed -- and is unuseable if you plan on using hardware IIC.